Geeraard de Duivelsteen Castle

 Geeraard de Duivelsteen Castle, locally simply known as Geeraard de Duivelsteen, lies in the center of the city of Ghent, in the province of East Flanders in the Flemish region in Belgium.

-Geeraard de Duivelsteen Castle is a tower house built in the beginning of the 13th century.
+Geeraard de Duivelsteen Castle is a tower house built in the early 13th century.
 The word 'steen' means 'stone'.
-A name often given to the stone fortified buildings erected in a time when most buildings were built out of wood.
-The castle is situated at the bank of the Reep stream.
+It is a name often given to stone-built fortified structures from a time when most buildings were made of wood.
+The castle is located on the bank of the Reep stream.

-Already around 1328 Geeraard de Duivelsteen Castle was sold to the city of Ghent.
-In the following centuries the castle had several functions, amongst them; an armory, a monastery and an episcopal seminary.
-In 1623 parts of it were used as a madhouse, a male orphanage and a prison.
+By around 1328, Geeraard de Duivelsteen Castle was sold to the city of Ghent.
+Over the centuries, the castle served various functions, including an armory, a monastery, and an episcopal seminary.
+In 1623, parts of it were used as a madhouse, a male orphanage, and a prison.

-At the end of the 19th century it was acquired by the Belgian state.
-It was then heavily restored between 1898 and 1908 and afterwards used to house the state archives.
+At the end of the 19th century, it was acquired by the Belgian state.
+It underwent extensive restoration between 1898 and 1908 and was then used to house the state archives.

-At present Geeraard de Duivelsteen Castle is normally not open for visits.
-I was lucky enough to visit its cellars during an exhibition.
-A nice but curious castle.
-Don't forget to visit nearby Gravensteen Castle.
+Today, Geeraard de Duivelsteen Castle is generally not open to the public.
+I was fortunate enough to visit its cellars during an exhibition.
+A fascinating but curious castle.
+Don't forget to visit the nearby Gravensteen Castle.

 Gallery